 Major industries in Latin America include agriculture, manufacturing, mining and services, with some growth in renewable energy and cars.
-As of 2016, there is a shortage in Brazil for highly skilled workers in engineering, IT, environment management, food and mining.
+As of 2017, there's a shortage in Brazil for highly skilled workers in engineering, IT, environment management, food and mining.
 Fluency in Portuguese and/or Spanish, as well as an interest in and good knowledge of the host country would be advantageous.

-There are many places where you could begin your job search, such as in the jobs section of local newspapers or using websites such as Xpat Jobs, BrazilBiz, Catho.com, JobsinBuenosAires.com or Empregos.com.
+There are many places where you could begin your job search, such as in the jobs section of local newspapers or using websites such as Xpat Jobs, BrazilBiz, Catho.com, or JobsinBuenosAires.com.